 Sales & Advertising Transparency

 Direct Capital’s website is better than that of most short-term funders, offering most of the key statistics you need.
-The caveat is that the site doesn’t give complete ranges for all their products: the loan calculator assumes you’re receiving the best rates Direct offers, for example.
+The caveat is that the site doesn’t give complete ranges for all Direct’s products.

 Customer Service & Technical Support

 Direct Capital’s staff was helpful and responsive to my inquiries with almost no gratuitous sales pressure.
-You can reach Direct Capital at 866-77-0117.
-The company can also be reached through their Facebook, Twitter, and LinkedIn accounts.
+You can reach Direct Capital via its toll-free number.
+The company can also be reached through its Facebook, Twitter, and LinkedIn accounts.